 Figure 4.15.9.5.1-1: Procedure for TSCTSF subscription to RAN and/or UPF/NW-TT timing synchronization status

-0. The AF requests creation or modification of ASTI or PTP based time synchronization service as described in clauses 4.15.9.4 and 4.15.9.3 including clock quality reporting control information in the request.
+0. The AF requests creation or modification of ASTI or PTP based time synchronization service as described in clauses 4.15.9.4 and 4.15.9.3 including clock quality detail level or clock quality acceptance criteria in the request.

 If the request is received at the NEF, it checks whether the AF is authorized to send the request and forwards the request to the TSCTSF.